Distributed Computing for Huge-Scale Aggregative Convex Programming: Formulation of optimization problem

 where $a(Z)$, $b(Z)$, and $c(Z)$ are affine, $\pcG$ and $\pcH$ are vector functions whose components are affine, $l$ and $u$ are the lower and upper bounds for $Z$, respectively.
 Without loss of generality, we take $l=-u$, which can be obtained through the translational shift of the domain, $f$ is treated equivalently as linear, $a(Z)$, $b(Z)$, $c(Z)$, $\pcG(Z)$, and $\pcH(Z)$ as affine in the shifted domain.
+Further, there is the possibility to scale $[-u,u]$.

 Considering the huge-scale computational size, both the value of $n$ and the number of constraints contained in \eqref{ACPGSPrimalProblemConstraintSeto} being great, we first partition \eqref{ACPGSPrimalProblemOriginal} constraint-wise via global consensus with single common variable $Z$ \cite{Boydetal2010, ParikhBoyd2013},